Chan-b0b/Business_Analytics/4. Ensemble Learning/Tutorial.md

 ## Experiment

-### Deciding number of features
+### Square root of total parameters
 It is known that the performance of random forests gets better if we choose only a portion of features from the dataset.
 Square root of the number of total parameters is usually used.
 Although professor Kang gave us an excellent example explaining why this could be possible, but I wanted to test by myself to see whether if it's true or not.

 **Result**

 The result of difference in number of features is as follows.
-We only showed the result of Income and Titanic datasets because the result for Bankrupcy and Wine datasets were not showing difference by such
+We only showed the result of Income and Titanic datasets because the result for Bankrupcy and Wine datasets were not showing difference in this case.
+For the rest datasets, they were not showing huge difference gap neither, but in case of the Income dataset, the performace was slightly better if we used only the square root number of attributes.
+This complies with what we have learned in the class.
+However, in case of Titanic dataset, using all the parameters given was showing a slightly better performance.
+Even if we consider such difference as negligible, we were able to find that limiting the number of parameters does not incur hugh difference in performance.

 - Income